The real reason you can’t start

 Implementation intention is a pre-commitment that links a specific situational cue to a planned action, removing the need for in-the-moment decision-making about when, where, and how to act.

-Peter Gollwitzer’s research found that people who pre-decide the exact time, place, and action for a task are roughly twice as likely to follow through compared to those who simply intend to do it [2].
+Experimental research by Peter Gollwitzer and Veronika Brandstatter found that people who pre-decide the exact time, place, and action for a task are more than twice as likely to follow through compared to those who simply intend to do it [2].
 The format is specific: “When [situation X] occurs, I will perform [behavior Y].”

 This works because ambiguity feeds procrastination.
 When the next step isn’t clear, your brain defaults to whatever feels easier.
 An implementation intention removes that decision point entirely.